AxiSEMunity/AxiSEM3D/doc/Installation.md

 make -j8
 ```

-Depnding on how NetCDF was built, the linking may fail with missing `_H5` symbols.
+If the used `NetCDF` was built as a static library, the linking may fail with missing `_H5` symbols.

 Finally, one can verify the executable: